 When you’re creating your resource allocation plan, take the time to do some additional investigating to find out what everyone is working on outside of your project.

-It’s wise to do a one-on-one check-in with your high performers to see how your project fits in with their total workload.
+To effectively manage your team's workload, you should conduct one-on-one check-ins with your high performers to see how your project fits in with their other work.
 Ask them for an honest assessment of whether they’ll be able to give your project their full attention.
 Even if they have the hours on paper, remember that context switching can impact productivity and cause burnout.

 If they’re on the fence about how much they can commit, ask them for their take on who else they’d recommend.
 They’re likely to have a good sense of who’s doing the quality of work that you’re going to need within their discipline.